LesageAdrien/Npendulum/README.md

 # Npendulum
 A pendulum attached to a pendulum attached pendulum and so on.
+Actually it's acting like a rope.

 ![](https://github.com/LesageAdrien/Npendulum/blob/main/Npendulum.gif)